mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 vlc.exe udp://@:1234
 ```

 But even with that solution, VLC would sometimes fail to play the stream.

-Even if I got it to play consistently in VLC, I still needed to figure out a way to get it to play in the browser.
-Peer 5 had a [mostly-working tutorial](https://docs.peer5.com/guides/setting-up-hls-live-streaming-server-using-nginx/) for streaming video from ffmpeg to nginx using HLS.
-I was able to reproduce it with some tweaks.
-I was worried about that, because it added tons of other complexity to the mix:

-* I'd have to get ffmpeg to automatically run whenever the device received
-* Needs a video player that can play HLS streams, as browsers can't play it natively.
-* I'd have to automate the process of compiling nginx with an open source rtmp module and installing it as a service.

-It was hard enough to debug problems when there was just a network video stream and a desktop video player.
-Adding in nginx, ffmpeg, and video.js into the mix would make things a lot more complicated.

 Fortunately, I found a better solution by complete coincidence.

-#### HDMI to USB device
+#### HDMI to USB dongle

 Amid my mindless Twitter scrolling, I happened to see a tweet by Arsenio Dev talking about a low-cost HDMI to USB dongle he had just purchased: